tmacgbay/Graylog_Beats_EventID_testing/README.md

 # Graylog_Beats_EventID_testing
 Menued system for throwing Windows EventID's to a Graylog beats via filebeatInput

+This extensible powershell script will write to a predefined local text file the basic elements of key event ID's that I was interested in at the time of writing.

 Since Graylog and underlying opensource can change how Graylog handles event or how Elasticsearch names fields I have occasionaly run into issues where Alerting stops.

-This extensible powershell script will write to a predefined local text file the basic elements of key event ID's that I was interested in at the time of writing.

-## Prerequisites:
+Graylog is not required for this script, it simply writed eventIDs to a text log file in key_value style.

+## Prerequisites if you are doing a Graylog:
 1) Elasticsearch Beats Input on Graylog
-2) Windows test machine with sidecar and filebeat set up - you will run the powershell script on this machine.
+2) Windows test machine with sidecar and filebeat/NXlog set up - you will run the powershell script on this machine.
 3) Test file to throw EventIDs and associated fields to (Currently:  "C:\Program Files\Graylog\test_eventID.log")
 3) Collector to assign to test Windows machine.
 Base collector file included.
 4) Pipeline rule to break out the test message to it's constituent fields - set up to parse key_value fields (Rule included)